MooersLab/latex-emacs/README.md

 ## Why not Org-mode

 Org-mode includes support for document preparation, time management, and literate programming.
-Many Emacs users in the past decade were drawn to Emacs by org-mode.
+Many people in the past decade were drawn to Emacs by org-mode.
-Org documentations can recognize LaTeX markup.
+Org documentats can recognize LaTeX markup.
-Exporting an org document through LaTeX to PDF is seamless.
+Exporting an org document through LaTeX to a PDF and having that PDF open in your default PDF-viewer is seamless.
-I like using org-mode.
+However, to be honest, Overleaf is even faster.

 The main drawbacks for me are as follows:

 - Most publishers do not accept org files, while they do accept text files.
+(You can export the org file to a LaTeX file that might need heavy editing to get it accepted by the publisher.)
 - Overleaf does not support the use of org files.
 - Org markup adds another layer of abstraction on top of LaTeX.

 I am already comfortable with LaTeX.
-I do not need the crutch of org to produce text files.
+I do not need the crutch of org to produce tex files.

 <a id="Features"><h2>Features:</h2></a>

 - Install packages from MELPA with use-package.
-- Uses Protesilaos Stavrou's (Prot's) [ef-themes](https://github.com/protesilaos/ef-themes) package, which I installed manually.
+- Uses Protesilaos Stavrou's (Prot's) [ef-themes](https://github.com/protesilaos/ef-themes) package.
+Set to the ef-spring theme.
+The ef-light theme is good too.
 - latex-mode and auctex-mode with an old autocompletion package that works,
 - Keybindings remapped so Meta is `cmd`, Super is `cap locks`, and Hyper is `Fn` on the Mac.
 - Numerous keybindings from *outline-mode* to fold and unfold sections in a LaTeX file.
 - Configured to cope with the minted package under compiling.
 It gets around the `compile with -shell-escape` command.
-- Configured to use snippets from snippets.
+- Configured to use snippets from the *snippets* subfolder.
 - Has hippieexpand enabled.
 - Uses the *awesome-tabs* package to enable navigation between buffers via tabs.
 (I know, not good ergonomics.)
 - Has the word count mode (*wc-mode*) enabled.
+- Has pomodoro-mode.
 - Has minibuffer history.
 - Has *ivy* enabled for enhanced auto-completion selections.
 - *atomic-chrome* configured to interact with *GhostText* extension for Google Chrome so you can edit in Emacs LaTeX documents on Chrome.